heecheon92/Android-Project/README.md

 # Login Screen

-The project instruction has a clear instruction; however, some problems are required to be solved by project workers.
+The project instruction is clear; however, some problems are required to be solved by project participants.

 Initially, I had to figure out what internal procedures are to obtain a login token.